 17. Coney Island

-Sunset view of the historic Coney Island boardwalk in Brooklyn with amusement park rides and people visible.
+Sunset view of the historic Coney Island boardwalk in Brooklyn with amusement park rides.

-Sunset view of the historic Coney Island boardwalk in Brooklyn with amusement park rides and people visible.
+Sunset view of the historic Coney Island boardwalk in Brooklyn with amusement park rides.

 A world-famous entertainment area in Brooklyn, Coney Island is best known for its historic amusement parks, boardwalk, and sandy beach.
 It’s a delightful mix of old-world charm and modern attractions.